gaxz/powrtest/README.md

 # README
-The application receives the token from github and saves the user data to the database.
+The application receives the token from github and saves the user data to the database and session.
 Re-authorization checks if user is already in database by name and updates his access token if true.

 # Ruby version
 2.6.1